rbind/r-podcast/content/episode/032-rsconf2020-part1.md

 1. Public Benefit Corporations news

 * Chatter/rumors before the keynote about a big annoucement coming.
 No one was saying any hints other than "you will really like it"
 * JJ announced that RStudio has officially become a Public Benefit Corporation (PBC).
-This is the first time I've heard of this term
+This is the first time I've heard of this term.
+JJ was an early guest of this very podcast on episode
 * We will link to JJ's blogpost and keynote slides
 * Other tech news sites (even podcasts about open-source news) covered this story.
 I don't recall another time recently that an event in the R community received this much mainstream tech press
 * What does this mean to me?
 After a bit of reflection, I feel relief.